 Other student populations are equally in need of special attention.
 Many veterans are now enrolling in college after their military service.
 Transfer students, especially those making the transition from two-year to four-year institutions, often struggle to adjust to the social and academic culture of a new college or university.
 Commuter students are often left out of conversations about campus community.
 Students with disabilities require extra assistance to support their educational goals.
 Finally, there is growing interest in offering college courses to prison inmates, with the aim of breaking the cycle of recidivism.
 How is higher education responding to the needs of this diverse set of students?

-The 2016 Faculty Resource Network National Symposium, taking place in Atlanta, Georgia, will examine these challenging questions by drawing on our collective expertise as scholars, educators, practitioners, and administrators.
-We look forward to holding our sessions at three FRN member institutions: Clark Atlanta University, Morehouse College, and Spelman College.
+The 2016 Faculty Resource Network National Symposium, which took place in Atlanta, Georgia, examined these challenging questions by drawing on the collective expertise of scholars, educators, practitioners, and administrators.
+The sessions were held at three FRN member institutions: Clark Atlanta University, Morehouse College, and Spelman College.

 In this fourteenth issue of our online NETWORK: A Journal of Faculty Development, we present excerpts from a number of the presentations that were delivered during that symposium.